 Oh… the brand dilemma.
 Look, direct response marketing is NOT the same as Branding.
-Branding is achieved over a long time, but a coupon has the goal of bringing a person in to your business today.
+Branding is achieved over a long time, but a coupon has the goal of bringing a person into your business today.
 The coupon or offer has almost nothing to do with branding.
 Every business can benefit from having an incentive for people to try out their products.
 Even high-end brands!
-For example, do a search for “Jaguar Offers” and you get a large list of dealers promoting offers to try to get you to come in to the dealership!
-Nordstroms, Neiman Marcus, Giorgio Armani, Mercedes-Benz, they all offer coupons.
-So if it’s good enough for Mercedes-Benz it’s good enough for you!
+For example, do a search for “Jaguar Offers” and you get a large list of dealers promoting offers to try to get you to come into the dealership!
+Nordstroms, Neiman Marcus, Giorgio Armani, Mercedes-Benz, all offer coupons.
+So, if it’s good enough for Mercedes-Benz it’s good enough for you!

 Be Where Your Customer Are

 You do have to take into consideration the venue that you’re using to advertise your offer.
 For example, there is direct mail – money mailer, RSVP, Valpak, red plum – and others, there are Google Offers, Facebook Offers, TV offers, Yelp, etc).
 Coupons can be shown online or offline.
 So, you should think about your target market and where they are more likely to see your coupon so that you get the best chance of getting the right person to try your product.
 I don’t believe I’ll be able to find a Mercedes Benz offer in the latest issue of the Penny Saver!

 At the end of the day, what matters is that people actually redeem your coupon, try your product and stay as customers from thereafter.
 But remember, do your homework, calculate cost per call, and make sure you understand the value of a customer before you get going on your campaign.